processone/docs.ejabberd.im/content/admin/guide/index.md

 determine automatically if a command succeeded or failed, for example
 using: `echo $?`

+If you use Bash, you can get Bash completion by copying the file `tools/ejabberdctl.bc` to the directory `/etc/bash_completion.d/` (in Debian, Ubuntu, Fedora and maybe others).

 ### ejabberdctl Commands [ectl-commands]

 When `ejabberdctl` is executed without any parameter, it displays the